 But it’s the dedication to immersion that makes Red Matter shine.
 From the comfortable hopping locomotion that works given its setting to the way your variety of tools emerge from virtual representations of the controllers you’re holding.
 If you truly want to feel like you’re in another world, Red Matter is one place you have to go.

 There are simulated shooting ranges with hundreds of weapons already available plus game modes like Take and Hold that, altogether, are keeping some players entertained for hundreds of hours.
-With each and every update, this cements its place as one of the best Vive games and best Index games.
+With each and every update, this cements its place as one of the best Vive games and best Index games on Steam VR.

 Not to mention that the game has a great sense of humor and an enthusiastic curiosity to explore new things in VR.
 Vacation Simulator is the kind of experience that proves we haven’t explored all there is to VR yet.
 Far from it, in fact; there are some minigames here that could be fleshed out into their own titles.
 That makes Vacation Simulator one of the best Vive games and the best Index games.